rabbitmq/rabbitmq-server/deps/rabbitmq_shovel/README.md

 ## RabbitMQ Shovel

-RabbitMQ shovel is a WAN-friendly tool for moving messages from a queue to an exchange, typically between different nodes.
+RabbitMQ Shovel is a WAN-friendly tool for moving messages from a queue to an exchange, typically between different nodes.
+It is implemented as a RabbitMQ plugin and has a [management UI extension](https://github.com/rabbitmq/rabbitmq-shovel-management/).

 ## Supported RabbitMQ Versions